noamzilo/JustGptIt/ai_help/ai_instructions.md

 5. For the DB, until the app is larger, we will use SQLite on the GCP instance.
 6. Locally, the website is on ~/src/personal_website
 8. Following is a valid bucket: "gs://test-bucket-19044/"
-9. You can use .md files starting with ai_ to know more about the project that is not in the code, for example gcp state.

 Reply in an interactive manner, only one step at a time, to allow me to post outputs every time or tell you about errors.
 If I say everything is ok only then move to the next step.